Resummation of non-global logarithms and the BFKL equation: Conclusion

 \section{Conclusion}

 In this paper we considered a `color density matrix' which aims to characterize soft radiation in gauge theory.
+Particles have the same four-momenta on each side of the density matrix, but different colors.
 We argued that it should resum large logarithms arising in the presence of wide-angle phase space cutoffs, so-called non-global logarithms, to all orders in logarithms and $1/N_c$.
-We proved the all-order exponentiation of infrared divergences for this object in terms of an anomalous dimension $K$ (see eq.~(\ref{factorization})), constructed formally in eq.~(\ref{all_loop_kernel}), modulo one technical assumption regarding collinear subdivergences.
+We proved the all-order exponentiation of infrared divergences for this object in terms of an anomalous dimension $K$ (see eq.~(\ref{factorization})), constructed formally in eq.~(\ref{all_loop_kernel}), modulo the technical assumption that collinear subdivergences cancel.
 We explicitly computed $K$ to two-loop (eqs.~(\ref{generalform1})--(\ref{final_result_matter})) and performed a number of checks on this result.
 We also stressed the equality between $K$ and the BFKL Hamiltonian, which allows our results to be viewed as an independent derivation of the next-to-leading order BFKL Hamiltonian, obtained here directly in a novel, compact form.

 The procedure to calculate a cross-section receiving non-global logarithms was sketched in the introduction.
 One distinguishes infrared and ultraviolet scales, which are to be connected by evolving using $K$.
 At both ends lie finite quantities: an `IR measurement' which contains details of the experimental definition of a `soft' particle, and corresponding vetoes; an `UV measurement' which depends on the initial state and possible vetoes imposing hard jets in the final state.
 The logic of factorization being that their calculations are independent of each other, we focused in this paper on the (universal) evolution $K$.
-Study of the (expectedly) finite, but process-dependent, measurement functions is left to future work, as well as phenomenological studies.
+Study of the infrared-finite, but process-dependent, measurement functions is left to future work, for example matching with the fixed-order results \cite{Kelley:2011ng}, as well as phenomenological studies.